Past, Present, and Future of Alpine Biomes Worldwide (PPF-Alpine)

 An interdisciplinary team that comprises artists, science communicators, evolutionary biologists, and ecologists has crafted a scientific children’s book, “La Minienciclopedia del Páramo”.
 This book, distributed free thanks to local institutions, blends art and science to educate about the alpine ecosystem in the high-elevation areas of the Northern Andes, across Venezuela, Colombia, and Ecuador.
 “La Minienciclopedia del Páramo” aims to share scientific knowledge for young minds across seven main chapters: 1) What is the “Páramo”?, 2) Why is it important?, 3) How did the Páramo originate?, 4) The plants, 5) The animals of the Páramo, 6) The threats of the ecosystem, and 7) How can we protect it?

-With financial support from Hugo de Vries Foundation in Amsterdam, we have distributed >1000s books this year and we will work on a translation to Dutch, English, and Spanish.
+With financial support from Hugo de Vries Foundation in Amsterdam, we have distributed >1000s books this year and we are working on a translation to Dutch, English, and Norwegian.
+Read more HERE and HERE